jkovacs6001/jkovacs6001/README.md

 ## Hi there 👋

+⚡ Fun fact: I've been working as an engineer, both in software and hardware capacities, for almost 13 years, but I went to college to be a musician after high school.

 <!--
 **jkovacs6001/jkovacs6001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.